Audit Laws

 Ballot Protection

-Once the polls close the judges immediately proceed to count the ballots cast and continue without adjournment until completed and the result declared.
-After being counted, all ballots shall be sealed and stored until such time as the recount period has passed or a recount has been completed.
-For more information, see, Idaho Code §34-1201.
+After the polls close, the judges immediately proceed to count the ballots cast and continue without adjournment until completed and the result declared.
+Idaho Code § 34-1201(1).
+After being counted, all ballots must be sealed and stored until such time as the recount period has passed or a recount has been completed.
+Idaho Code § 34-1201(4).

 Additional Targeted Samples